naptha/tesseract.js/docs/api.md

 <a name="create-scheduler"></a>
 ## createScheduler(): Scheduler

-createScheduler() is a factory function to create a scheduler, a scheduler manage a job queue and workers to enable multiple workers to work together, it is useful when you want to speed up your performance.
+createScheduler() is a factory function to create a scheduler, a scheduler manages a job queue and workers to enable multiple workers to work together, it is useful when you want to speed up your performance.

 **Examples:**